mosmn/Notes/sections/javascript/react/intro.md

 ### Create-react-app

-Developers at Facebook have created a tool called create-react-app, which automates the setup and configuration of a complete React application.
+Developers at Facebook have created a tool called [create-react-app](https://github.com/facebook/create-react-app), which automates the setup and configuration of a complete React application.
 By running a single command, create-react-app handles all the necessary steps to get your project up and running quickly.

-To see the concepts we've discussed in action, you can run the following command in your terminal:
+To see the concepts in action, run the following command:
 ```
 npx create-react-app my-first-react-app
 ```